 Arthritis is an inflammation of the joints.
 The joint becomes inflamed, swollen and painful.
 If you're living with a type of arthritic, rheumatic or collagen-vascular disorder such as lupus, scleroderma or rheumatoid arthritis, our highly trained physicians will provide you with comprehensive, private and personalized care.

-Our multidisciplinary team of rheumatologists, orthopedic surgeons, physiatrists (rehabilitation physicians), therapists, pain management specialists and radiologists can diagnose and treat your arthritis.
+Jefferson Health has a multidisciplinary team of rheumatologists, orthopedic surgeons, physiatrists (rehabilitation physicians), therapists, pain management specialists and radiologists that can diagnose and treat your arthritis.

 Diagnosing & Treating Arthritis of the Hands, Wrist & Elbows